 The intern chooses in advance the material of the Finnish National Gallery collections that he/she wishes to study, and agrees on studying it during the internship period.
 It is desirable that the material will form part of the intern’s thesis.
 The intern is required, during the period of their internship, to write a text in English, based on the material and the research done at the National Gallery.
 The text may be published in one of the sections of the FNG Research web magazine.

-Each intern will have two in-house professional tutors at the Finnish National Gallery.
-The tutors and the intern will meet on average weekly.
+Each intern will have an in-house professional tutor at the Finnish National Gallery.
+The tutor and the intern will meet on average weekly.